xdmushui/partner-center-sdk/develop/get-a-record-of-partner-center-activity-by-user.md

 // First perform the query, then get the enumerator.
 Choose one of the following and comment out the other two.

-// To retrieve audit records by company name substring (e.g. "bri" matches "Fabrikam, Inc."). var searchSubstring="bri";
+// To retrieve audit records by company name substring (for example "bri" matches "Fabrikam, Inc."). var searchSubstring="bri";
 var filter = new SimpleFieldFilter(AuditRecordSearchField.CompanyName.ToString(), FieldFilterOperation.Substring, searchSubstring);
 var auditRecordsPage = partnerOperations.AuditRecords.Query(startDate.Date, query: QueryFactory.Instance.BuildSimpleQuery(filter));